KTH/integral-mecenat-integration/README.md

 It is hard coded to connect to Ladok3 production database host.

 For development you can run the application using maven as mentioned above, and run stunnel manually to provide the connection to Ladok.
-Use the stunnel.conf as a sceleton, and adjust it to your needs.
+Use the stunnel.conf as a skeleton, and adjust it to your needs.

 ### Updating the IBM DB2 driver